-Veronica, often called Speedwell is a garden standby if ever there was one.
+Veronica (also called speedwell) is a long-blooming perennial with upright flower spikes in blue, pink, or white - one of the most reliable plants in any sunny border.
 The unassuming flower spikes just keep on coming.
 The name “Veronica” comes from St. Veronica, who is said to have wiped the tears from the face of Jesus as he marched to Calvary.

 ‘Blue Bouquet produces scads of bright lavender blue spikes on strong branching stems with no sign of flopping.